Foozinator/ttrpg_ai_sim_framework/README.md

 ## Game Systems

-The framework is system-agnostic, but you'll want to create a Game System File for your chosen system.
-Templates are provided for:
+The framework is system-agnostic.
+When you start a campaign with a specific game system, the AI agent will generate a Game System File for that system on-demand.
+These files can then be refined and customized for your table.

+Common systems the AI can generate files for:
 - Pathfinder 2e
 - D&D 5e
-- [Add your own!]
+- Call of Cthulhu
+- Powered by the Apocalypse games
+- Any other TTRPG system

 System files contain:
 - Core mechanics reference
 - Character creation guidelines
 - Combat rules
 - House rules specific to your table

+**Note:** The `game-systems/` folder may be empty initially.
+The AI will populate it as you run campaigns with different systems.

 ## Customization